-Creaming is a well-known method that results in a tender and dense crumb, like pound cakes.
-First, the room temperature fat, typically butter, is creamed with sugar on medium speed for 3 to 5 minutes.
-It is possible to over cream, stop when it is fluffy and light in color.
-Next, room temperature eggs are added individually, allowing time for each egg to mix evenly.
+Creaming is a well-known method that results in a tender and dense crumb, like in pound cakes.
+First, the room-temperature fat, typically butter, is creamed with sugar on medium speed for 3 to 5 minutes.
+It is possible to over-cream—stop when it is fluffy and light in color.
+Next, room-temperature eggs are added individually, allowing time for each egg to mix evenly.
 Lastly, the dry and remaining wet ingredients are added alternately, starting and ending with dry to reduce lumps in the batter.

 Blending is the simplest style of cake that results in a moist and tender crumb, like carrot cake or common box mixes.
 The batter is high in liquid content and includes a liquid fat.
 It can typically be poured from the bowl into the cake pans.
 First, combine all of your dry ingredients in one bowl and all of the wet ingredients in another.
 Then, gradually add the liquid mixture to dry and blend together.

 Foaming or Whipping Method is used when creating light and airy sponge cakes, like angel food cake.
 The dry ingredients are gently folded into whipped egg whites and little to no fat is added.
 This method is not ideal for wedding cakes because they tend to compress with additional weight and layers.
 They are dry in nature and benefit from a simple syrup.